Arkadi Monastery: Topography

 The area the monastery is located in first developed in antiquity.
 The presence of Mount Ida, which is a sacred mountain because it was legendarily the childhood home of Zeus, made the area attractive to early settlers.
 Five km to the northeast, the city of Eleftherna had its cultural peak in the time of Homer and in classical antiquity, but its influence was also felt in the early Christian and Byzantine periods.

 The closest village to the monastery is Amnatos, located three km to the north.
 The villages that surround Arkadi are rich in Byzantine relics that prove the early wealth of the region.
 The Moni Arseniou monastery, which is several km north of Arkadi, was also an example of the grand Cretan monasteries.

-Arkadi Monastery is in the shape of a nearly rectangular parallelogram.
-The interior resembles a fortress and is 78.5 metres long on the north wall, 73.5 metres on the south wall, 71.8 metres on the east wall and 67 metres on the west wall.
-The total area of the monastery is 5200 m^{2}.
+The Arkadi Monastery is in the shape of a parallelogram, that is nearly rectangular.
+The interior resembles a fortress and is 78.5 m long on the north wall, 73.5 m on the south wall, 71.8 m on the east wall and 67 m on the west wall.
+The total area of the monastery is 5200 m2.